-Grove Wood Cottages encourages its employees, guests and contractors to minimise our impact on the environment.
+Grove Wood Cottages encourages its employees, guests and contractors to minimise its impact on the environment.
 We have started in a small way using best practice, but aim to keep improving steadily and we encourage guests to get outside: to walk, run, cycle, use public transport or car share.
+This is especially so now that energy is so precious and climate change which needs close attention.

 In the close vicinity of the cottage there is an orchard and guests are welcome to pick and use the fruit in the autumn.
 Guests will find a number of bug houses and bird boxes positioned to encourage nesting within a safe environment.